Fun and Games

 Pumpkin Seeds - Buying, Selection and Saving

 Experienced growers will tell you, that good seed is an important to a successful crop.
 What this means is:

 The seed is viable and a good germination rate(percentage of seeds sprouting) Genetics, genetics, genetics.
 If you want a large pumpkin, obtain seeds from a large fruited parent.
 However, not all large pumpkins are "pretty".
-So you may have to sacrifice a little size for a rounder, oranger strain.
+You may have to sacrifice a little size for a rounder, oranger strain.